aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 Imagine the function executes successfully, but the client never receives the response due to a connection issue.
 It is safe to retry in this instance, as the idempotent decorator will return a previously saved response.

-!!! warning "Idempotency for JSON payloads"
+???+ warning "Warning: Idempotency for JSON payloads"
     The payload extracted by the `event_key_jmespath` is treated as a string by default, so will be sensitive to differences in whitespace even when the JSON payload itself is identical.

     To alter this behaviour, we can use the [JMESPath built-in function](jmespath_functions.md#powertools_json-function) `powertools_json()` to treat the payload as a JSON object rather than a string.